genia/concrete-sync/README.md

 **Push mode** (run on the source environment):
 - Exports database to Git
 - Pushes uploaded files to Git
-- Pushes config files (config/, themes/, blocks/, packages/) to Git
+- Pushes entire `application/` directory to Git (config, themes, blocks, packages, express, and all custom directories)
 - Creates a unified snapshot tag

 **Pull mode** (run on the target environment):
 - Prompts for snapshot selection (latest or specific tag)
 - Pulls database from Git and imports it
 - Pulls uploaded files from Git
-- Pulls config files from Git
+- Pulls entire `application/` directory from Git (config, themes, blocks, packages, express, and all custom directories)
 - Installs Composer dependencies
 - Clears caches